-All staff members at Pudsey Lowtown Primary School are committed to ensuring that all our pupils are successful in the three core areas of the National Curriculum: fluency, reasoning and problem solving.
+All staff members at Pudsey Lowtown Primary School are committed to ensuring that all our pupils are successful in the three core areas of the Maths National Curriculum: fluency, reasoning and problem solving.
 We know that all pupils need a strong foundation in maths skills to be able to access the learning at primary school and as they move on to high school and further education.

-Our curriculum aims to nurture a passion for maths in children and equip them with the skills they need to achieve as high a standard as possible.
-We wish to help them become confident in their conceptual understanding and use of maths so that they have the self-belief and determination to succeed when presented with a challenge.
+Our curriculum aims to nurture a confidence in maths and equip them with the skills they need to achieve.
+We aim to help them become confident in their conceptual understanding and use of maths so that they have the self-belief, determination and mindset to succeed when presented with a challenge.

-We are dedicated to enabling children to recognise how maths relates to the wider world in order to give the subject meaning and relevance, and so that they can use their mathematical skills and knowledge in real-life situations.
+We also enable children to recognise how maths relates to the wider world in order to give the subject meaning and relevance so that they can use their mathematical skills and knowledge in real-life situations.

 The curriculum is broken down into small manageable steps in order to ensure that each lesson has a clear focus and helps children understand concepts by following a carefully planned sequence of lessons.
 This avoids the cognitive overload that can occur when too many concepts are covered at once and ensures that each lesson contributes to the long-term goal.
 Within each lesson, children have the opportunity to acquire, practice, apply and deepen their knowledge and skills as appropriate.

-Pupils who understand concepts quickly are challenged by being offered rich and sophisticated problems to deepen their understanding.
+Pupils who understand concepts quickly are challenged by being offered problem solving activities to deepen their understanding.
 Concepts are revisited over time so that children can reinforce them and embed them into their long-term memory.
 Teachers have the flexibility to spend longer on specific skills or concepts if they feel it is necessary.

-When introduced to a new concept, children have the opportunity to follow the concrete – pictorial - abstract approach, this is especially so in KS1.
-Concrete objects and manipulatives help them understand what they are doing.
+When introduced to a new concept, children have the opportunity to develop their understanding in a variety of ways.
+Concrete objects and manipulatives can be used to help with understanding.
 Alongside these, children use pictorial representations that can be used to help reason and solve problems.
 Concrete and pictorial representations then help support children’s understanding of abstract methods.

 Classrooms are equipped with working walls to aid in maths lessons.
-The content of the working walls is flexible and contains key vocabulary, concepts and knowledge.
-Some of this is continually revisited and will constantly need to be on display while some will relate to current learning.
+The content of the working walls is flexible and contains key vocabulary, concepts and knowledge as well as the current class learning.

 Maths Long Term Plan